-- three (3) or more entirely separate compensable injuries or conditions - extensive burns - complex neurological/orthopaedic/pain/cardio-respiratory conditions.
+- three (3) or more entirely separate compensable injuries or conditions - a major hand injury (Modified Hand Injury Severity Score > 100) where assessment and treatment is provided by an Australian Hand Therapy Association Accredited Hand Therapist, - extensive burns - complex neurological/orthopaedic/pain/cardio-respiratory or lymphoedema conditions.

 Consultation C is for the management of workers with complex pathology and clinical presentations who require a matched intensity and relevance of treatment.
 Only a small number of workers will require treatment within this category.
-As workers progress in their recovery towards self-management and independence, it is expected there will be a reduction in Consultation C duration time, or transition to a subsequent consultation (EPA002).
+As workers progress towards self-management and independence, it is expected there will be a reduction in Consultation C duration time, or transition to the lower-level intensity consultation of Consultation B or Consultation A.

 It is expected that two (2) or more evidence-based risk screening/standardised outcome measures relevant to the clinical presentation are documented to demonstrate the complexities of the case and form the basis for the clinical rationale for delivery of Consultation C. Practitioners are expected to measure and demonstrate effectiveness of Consultation C treatment outcomes.

+2.3.
 Requirements for a case conference